-Preparation
+- Preparation

-- It helps to wear nice clothes that show you are treating the process with respect and taking your situation seriously. - Make sure you allow enough time for things to go wrong on the way to the hearing to ensure you will still get there at least five minutes early.
-If you are 10-15 minutes late the chair will usually attempt to phone you, but it's best not to let it get to that stage.
-Plan ahead and map out your journey before the day of the hearing. - It often helps to have a piece of paper listing the most important points in front of you during the hearing, you can tick these off as you make each point and make sure they are all made by the end of the hearing.
+- It helps to wear nice clothes that show you are treating the process with respect and taking your situation seriously. - Make sure you allow enough time for things to go wrong on the way to the hearing to ensure you will still get there at least 5 minutes early, because hearings have been known to start without the student present even when the student is only 1 or 2 minutes late.
+If this happens make sure you enter the hearing room straight away when you get there -it's your hearing and you have a right to be there for it, even if you are late! - It often helps to have a piece of paper listing the most important points in front of you during the hearing, you can tick these off as you make each point and make sure they are all made by the end of the hearing.